 What to expect

 All women presenting for a screening mammogram at one of our Kettering Breast Evaluation Centers will be offered a hereditary cancer risk assessment at no charge.
-The risk assessment goes over your family’s medical history at least back to grandparents, but preferably back to great-grandparents, on both sides of your family.
-If your family history reveals a recommendation for genetic testing, you will be offered an appointment for a pre-test genetic discussion.
+The risk assessment covers your family’s medical history, at least back to grandparents, but preferably back to great-grandparents, on both sides of your family.
+If your family history reveals a recommendation for genetic testing, you will be offered a pre-test genetic discussion appointment.

-If it’s determined that genetic testing is appropriate, a blood draw will be performed.
-Approximately four weeks after the blood draw, you will have a follow-up appointment to review results and recommendations for your care moving forward.
-Your family background will also be reviewed, and information can be provided for your family members if you choose.
-You will also have the option for following up with your health care provider for further discussion.
+If genetic testing is determined appropriate, a blood draw will be performed.
+Approximately four weeks after the blood draw, you will have a follow-up appointment to review the results and recommendations for your care moving forward.
+Your family background will also be reviewed, and information can be provided for your family members.
+You will also have the option of following up with your healthcare provider for further discussion.

 Benefits